 then maintenance income received by either the individual or their partner is not assessed.
 This is because their maintenance income excess is deemed to be nil.

-Example: Stella cares for her 2 children and receives FTB for them.
-The children's father pays maintenance to Stella.
+Example: Stella receives FTB for 2 children.
+The children's other parent pays child support to Stella.
 Stella's current partner is permanently blind and receives DSP.
-Therefore, the maintenance Stella receives is not assessable under the maintenance income test.
+Therefore, the maintenance income Stella receives is not assessable under the maintenance income test.

 Act reference: FAAct Schedule 1 clause 19B Application of maintenance income test to certain pension and benefit recipients and their partners